 Instead Tamriel and the rest of Atari management would make various business mistakes with the release of the system.
 The first of which was the fact that Atari had failed to promote and captivate developers to adopt the system and develop games for the 7800.
 Instead Atari would concentrate on advertising the complete backwards compatibility the 7800 had with the 2600 games instead of the 7800's own library of games.
 In fact only 10 games were developed and released by third party developers for the 7800 during its lifetime, 6 from Absolute Entertainment; 2 from Activision; and 2 from Froggo.
 This meant that the 7800 would have to rely on in-house development from Atari in order to supply games for the system.
 However was not enough to compete with the NES’s or even the Sega Master System’s rapidly expanding video game libraries.
 Also the launch for the system itself was poorly planned.
 Of the promised tweleves launch titles only three were actually available at the time of the system's launch.
 Not only that but the 7800 was poorly distributed amongst retailers making the system hard to find during its launch.
 As a result the 7800 was never able to recover from its rocky launch and in the end due to poorly conceived business decisions and a highly competitive console market failed to reach the market capitalization that Atari had hoped the system would obtain.

-At the time of its release the 7800 was billed as a graphical powerhouse.
-The new custom CPU that would power the system was capable of moving 100 objects on-screen at the same time and was capable of displaying a 256 color palette.
-However the system suffered from poor audio quality due to the fact that the system utilized the same sound chip from the 2600.
+At the time of its release, the 7800 was initially billed as a graphical powerhouse.
+The new custom CPU and MARIA graphics chip that would power the system were capable of moving up to 100 objects on-screen (drawn with a line-buffer) at the same time and capable of displaying up to 25 colors on screen out of a 256 color palette.
+However, the system suffered from poor audio quality due to the fact that the system utilized the same sound chip from the 2600.

 The system is indeed compatible with almost 100% of the existing Atari 2600 game library, and all the existing 2600 controllers and peripherals are compatible as well.
 The 7800 was also sold with its own special Proline controllers which were meant to be an improvement over the 5200 design.
 The controller was a two-button controller, allowing for greater functionality than the classic one-button from the 2600 days.